 - Muscle dysmorphia is a disorder that is usually considered the opposite of anorexia.
 People with muscle dysmorphia have a distorted and negative body image, fear that they are too small or too skinny, and obsess over their physique.
 They may exercise and lift weights compulsively and consume protein shakes or food supplements in excess.
 There is also a positive correlation between muscle dysmorphia and steroid use.
 While most eating disorders primarily affect women, muscle dysmorphia is unique because it most commonly affects men.

 How can I tell if someone has an eating disorder?

 Many people with eating disorders realize that their behavior or obsession is unhealthy, but their illness is so consuming that it interferes with their ability to seek help.
 They may try to hide their unhealthy habits, so it is particularly important for family members and close friends to speak up if they recognize patterns of harmful behavior over time.
-You may notice that your loved one is exercising compulsively, obsessing over calorie calculations, giving excuses at mealtime to avoid eating, disappearing into the bathroom immediately after meals, or constantly talking about weight and bodies.
+You may notice that your loved one is exercising compulsively, obsessing over calorie calculations, giving excuses at mealtime to avoid eating, disappearing into the bathroom immediately after meals, experiencing mood swings, or constantly talking about weight and bodies.
 You might also notice physical signs of eating disorders: extremely low body weight, dramatic fluctuations in weight, a sudden increase in muscle, etc.

 If you think that you or someone that you know has an eating disorder, it is important to speak up.
 Reach out to your support system if you are in need or urge your friend to visit a physician.